WojciechMatuszewski/programming-notes/web/html-forms.md

 but it will provide the same _semantics_ as the `disabled` attribute.
 The "click prevention" part should be handled within the application itself.

+### What about the `pointer-events`?

+I oftentimes see developers use the `pointer-events: none` in hopes of disabling "interactions" for certain elements.
+**The issue with `pointer-events: none` is that it does not prevent keyboard events**.

+Usually, a **better alternative is the `insert` attribute**.
+This one is a bit nuclear, as it will prevent any clicks, keyboard and other interactions, but in most cases, it is what should be used instead.

+Note that the `insert` is _relatively_ new attribute.
+Please check the browser support before using it.

 ## The `type=file` input

 ### Styling the native button